jackbilestech/reanimate-scroller-wordpress/src/wp/readme.txt

 ## How It Works

-This script contiously monitors the top of the screen and the viewport height (bottom of the screen).
+This script continuously monitors the top of the screen and the view port height (bottom of the screen).
 When an element is about to leave the screen, the `animationName` in `disappear-<animationName>` get's applied to the tag, invoking the animation.
-When the element returns back into the screen, the `animationName` get's removed, invoking the original animation aplied in the `class` attribute.
+When the element returns back into the screen, the `animationName` get's removed, invoking the original animation applied in the `class` attribute.

-Basically, use your animation as normal, just apply the additonal class names into the `class` and it will work fine.
+Basically, use your animation as normal, just apply the additional class names into the `class` and it will work fine.

 == Frequently Asked Questions ==